Sugar and sugar syrup

 Homemade sugar syrup 1 sugar to 1 water by volume = 48.0°brix

 To balance citrus fruits such as lemon and lime juice, a rough rule of thumb is to use 15ml/0.5oz of 65.0°brix (2:1) syrup to 30ml/1oz of citrus juice.
-If using a 48°brix (1:1) syrup you will need roughly twice as much syrup, or in other words a pretty much equal volume of syrup verses citrus.
+If using a 48°brix (1:1) syrup you will need roughly 1.5 times as much syrup.

 Different types of sugar